Article updated on May 25, 2020

-I am perplex.
-This young woman speaks a perfect English in a country that is trying to open up to tourism, that will host the Olympics in 2020, and where there is a dramatic shortage of good English speakers.
-Still, she is serving drinks in a train.
+I am perplexed.
+This young woman speaks a perfect English in a country that is trying to open up to tourism, that is to host the Olympics in 2021, and where there is a dramatic shortage of good English speakers.
+Still, she is serving drinks in a train…

-While travelling, one tends to meet more operators from hotel clerks to waitressing staff.
-We have seen many women at these positions, often young.
-In banks, they would fetch an older male colleagues, clearly higher up on the hierarchy to try and deal with us.
+Thinking about it, we have seen many women working as hotel clerks or waitressing, often young.
+In banks, they would fetch an older male colleague, higher up on the hierarchy to try and deal with us.
 At hotels, they would go to the office behind the front desk and come back with a male colleague to take a decision.
 In restaurants, they are waitressing while males are cooking and crafting their arts.

 Driving through Shikoku and Hokkaido, we could not help but notice deserted villages with only a few elderly people.
 Obviously, the aging population pauses a real challenge to the country’s traditions and politics, and a burden on younger generations.
+Japan is the only country in the world that decided to voluntarily decrease its population since World War II.
 A governmental report from 2012 projects that by 2060, the number of inhabitants will have dropped from 127 to 87 millions with about 40% of the population being 65 or older.
-With one of the lowest birth rates, a historically strict immigration policy (2% of the inhabitants), if Japan doesn’t provide more opportunities to women, the only solution seems to get cracking even harder on its humanoid robots!
+With one of the lowest birth rates, a historically strict immigration policy (2% of the inhabitants), if Japan does not provide more opportunities to women, the only solution seems to get cracking even harder on its humanoid robots!

 - To read the full article by Noah Smith.

-- Between writing and publishing this article, on Aug.
-28, Japanese lawmakers passed a law requiring employers of 301 and more to set targets for hiring or promoting women as managers.
+- Since the publication of this article, Japanese lawmakers passed a law requiring employers of 301 and more to set targets for hiring or promoting women as managers.
 Still, this statement is a bit weak as setting the target will be done after assessing the company’s situation and there are no penalties in case they are not met, but the public’s opinion.
 One step at a time…